maurovm/thesis_template/README.md

 The [cleveref](https://ctan.org/pkg/cleveref) package is used to improve cross references to chapters, sections, figures and other common LaTeX labels.
-For example the following text:
+For example, the following text:

 ```latex
 \Cref{chapter:literature_review} discusses .... is presented in